Deformation Quantization for Actions of K\"ahlerian Lie Groups: Extension of the oscillatory integral

-Associated to a tempered, admissible and tame pair $(G,S)$, we have constructed in subsection \ref{OITP} a continuous linear map for any Fr\'echet space $\CE$ and any element $\bm\in\CB^\mu(G)$ (with $\mu$ a tempered weight on $G$):
+Associated to a tempered, admissible and tame pair $(G,S)$, we have constructed in section \ref{OITP} a continuous linear map for any Fr\'echet space $\CE$ and any element $\bm\in\CB^\mu(G)$ (with $\mu$ a tempered weight on $G$):

 which extends the ordinary integral on $\CD(G,\CE)$ and that we called the {\em oscillatory integral}.